 What is Bacon’s Rebellion of 1676?

 Bacon’s Rebellion of 1676 was a large-scale armed rebellion by Virginia settlers against the colonial government.
-At the time, the colonial governor was directly appointed by the King of England.
+At the time, the King of England directly appointed the colonial governor.

 Hence, Bacon’s Rebellion can be seen as one of the first armed rebellions against British authority in the North American colonies.